-Named after its famed address, the Cyclotron Road business incubator program at the Berkeley Lab is currently hosting its third cohort of innovators.
-The program embeds talented researchers at the Berkeley Lab for up to two years in a mentored technology entrepreneurship program, where they receive guidance to quickly and strategically transition new applications from lab to market.
-The program offers unique access to Berkeley Lab facilities and instruments, typically unavailable to early-stage tech startups.
-Several early teams have already received follow-on funding from private investors and DOE programs, and other sources, and are launching initial products.
+Named after its famed address, Cyclotron Road is an entrepreneurial technology fellowship program embedded at the Berkeley Lab.
+The program connects talented scientists and engineers, eager to commercialize their innovations, with the resources and guidance they need to quickly and strategically transition new applications from lab to market.
+Fellows receive unique access to Berkeley Lab facilities and instruments, typically unavailable to early-stage tech startups.
+Cyclotron Road fellows have attracted more than $50 million in early-stage funding from private investors, DOE programs, and other sources, and are launching initial products.
 Two other national labs have adopted similar programs, and Cyclotron Road inspired a similar program in Canada, aimed at supporting women in the cleantech sector.

 Leveraging Federal Resources

 The DOE Small Business Innovation Research (SBIR) and Small Business Technology Transfer (SBTT) programs ask select DOE National Labs to pool a portion of their R&D funding.
 Small businesses compete for these funds, and winners retain the rights to any technology developed and are encouraged to commercialize the technology.

 Patents and Agreements Dashboard

 NASA’s Technology Transfer Program’s motto is “Bringing NASA Technology Down to Earth.”
 The program takes the entirety of NASA’s patent portfolio and software collection, sorted into 15 categories spanning robotics to manufacturing, and assesses each for maturity and commercial potential.
 Each technology is available for licensing by businesses towards creating solutions for health, communications, transportation, public safety, and more.
 Its Analytics Dashboard shows the patents and software user agreements arising from each NASA field center, and its Spinoff website highlights examples of successful tech transfers.